What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 If you, like us, love a cup of freshly brewed high-quality coffee, then Hamburg will suit you well.
 Spread over the city, several coffee shops serve excellent third-wave coffee.
 Some of the places also have their own roastery, while other cafes in Hamburg get beans delivered from local roasters.

 While travelling, we always try to find the best local coffee.
-Some of our favourites in Hamburg was Public Coffee Roasters and Hunt Coffee Roasters (both located in Neustadt), and Nord Coast Coffee Roastery located in the Old Town – not far from the Elbphilharmnonie.
+Some of our favourites in Hamburg were Public Coffee Roasters and Hunt Coffee Roasters (both located in Neustadt), and Nord Coast Coffee Roastery located in the Old Town – not far from the Elbphilharmnonie.

 16. Best time to visit Hamburg – Weather in Hamburg